vmware-archive/pop/docs/source/topics/glossary.rst

 `pop`: Used to reference the `pop` Python project.
 When specifying the `pop` implementation of Plugin Oriented Programming use an all lowercase `pop`

-'POP': The Plugin Oriented Programming concept.
+`POP`: The Plugin Oriented Programming concept.
 When specifying the Plugin Oriented Programing paradigm do so with all caps

 `hub`: The `hub` is the root of the hierarchical namespace.
 The hub represents both the concept of